Location: Chiapas, Tlaxcala, Mexico City (cities may vary), Mexico, and Chicago, Illinois, U.S.A.

-The Autonomous University of Social Movements Mexico study abroad experience offers a dynamic, student-centered pedagogical approach combined with direct interaction with some of Mexico's most important social movements.
+The Autonomous University of Social Movements Mexico study abroad experience offers a dynamic, student-centered and interdisciplinary pedagogical approach combined with direct interaction with some of Mexico's most important social movements.
+The program is 15 weeks (13 without the re-entry program).
+The inter-disciplinary course load offers up to 16 credits at the undergraduate or level.

 AUSM's unique integration of theory and practice provides students with important lessons for organizing work back home and an in-depth appreciation of the struggles of: